Gaurang140/APS-Failure-Detection-in-Heavy-Duty-Vehicles-using-Machine-Learning/README.md

 The following technologies were used in this project:

 1. Python
-2. FastAPI
+2. Machine learning algorithms
-3. Machine learning algorithms
+3. Docker
-4. Docker
+4. MongoDB
-5. MongoDB
+5. Airflow

 ## Infrastructure required for deployment :
 1. AWS S3